Fairmount Water Works: Fairmount Dam

-Present day
+20th century

-After the waterworks closed in 1909 the facility was used for several purposes, including the Philadelphia Aquarium (which closed in 1962) and an indoor swimming pool which closed in 1973.
-In more recent years attempts have been made to return the waterworks to its previous position as an engaging tourist attraction.
+After the waterworks closed in 1909 the facility was used for several purposes, including the Philadelphia Aquarium, which closed in 1962, and an indoor swimming pool which closed in 1973.
+Attempts have been made to return the waterworks to its previous position as an engaging tourist attraction.
 Despite a severe fire which caused setbacks to the restoration, an interpretive center has now been added and tours are regularly given.
 Its position near Boathouse Row and the Philadelphia Museum of Art is hoped to aid in making it a regularly visited tourist site once more.

 The Fairmount Water Works buildings now house the Fairmount Water Works Interpretive Center (FWWIC), a hands-on science and environmental educational center, created by the Philadelphia Water Department.
 The FWWIC offers interactive exhibits, lectures, events, and school programs.

+21st century

 In December 2004, Michael Karloutsos won a 25-year, $120,000/year lease with the Fairmount Park Commission.
 After a highly publicized renovation, Karloutsos opened Water Works Restaurant and Lounge within the Water Works on July 20, 2006.
+This restaurant closed in 2015, and an event venue opened shortly thereafter.